yashmadan123/MCW-Enterprise-class-networking/Whiteboard design session/WDS trainer guide - Enterprise-class networking in Azure.md

 Woodgrove Financial Services has been in business for over 75 years and is a well-known and respected name brand in the financial industry.
 They are historically risk-averse, and it has served them well, enabling them to weather several financial storms that closed the doors on similarly sized institutions.
 While Woodgrove started in the United States, around 20 years ago, they branched out into the international arena by acquiring a bank headquartered in Mexico City.
 Today, they have 224 branches in the United States and 64 in Mexico.

-Five years ago, a new president of Woodgrove Financial Services was brought onboard to help modernize the image of the bank and to drive efficiencies through use of modern technologies.
+Five years ago, a new president of Woodgrove Financial Services was brought on board to help modernize the image of the bank and to drive efficiencies through the use of modern technologies.
 The new president is under stiff pressure from the board to lower capital costs and help Woodgrove refocus on its core business.
 Woodgrove's mission is to promote its customer's well-being and secure their future through a broad range of financial services.

 Woodgrove Financial Services headquarters is in Chicago, IL, and their United States branches exist in several states extending over the North Central United States.
 Their Mexico-based branches are in Mexico City and in the surrounding cities.